User Guide

 |---|---|

-| iOS App | Full control — program selection, node configuration, firmware updates, all settings |
+| iOS App | Full control — program selection, node configuration, firmware updates, all settings.
+Connects via Bluetooth LE (no WiFi needed) or local WiFi. |

 | Watch App | Quick access while riding — brightness control, next/previous program |